youwen5/web/routes/writing/+parallelizing-this-website-for-free.typ

 step, because we invoke the Typst compiler on every single file, so this is what we are going to parallelize.

-#btw[
 The second step after we have all the built artifacts is to read all the built files, embed it in the templates and create the final files.
-This part is really fast and requires creating nested directories, so we don't need to parallelize this for now.
+This part is already really fast and requires creating nested directories, so we don't need to parallelize this for now.
-]

 Here's the original code of the synchronous function that does the tree traversal and builds the artifacts: